FCC Introduces Radar Systems to Warn of Children Left in Hot Vehicles

 HOT CAR SAFETY

-According to the National Safety Council, if it's 95 degrees outside the internal temperature of a car could climb to 129 degrees in 30 minutes.
+According to the National Safety Council, if it's 95 degrees outside, a car's internal temperature could climb to 129 degrees in 30 minutes.
 After just 10 minutes, temperatures inside could reach 114 degrees.

 Cook Children’s Medical Center in Prosper on Monday hosted a demonstration with the Prosper Fire Department that showed how crews respond to a 911 call for a child being left in a locked car.